Peter Vanderkaay: International competition

 In early competition, Vanderkaay won a silver and two bronze medals representing the US at the 2003 World University Games.

 At the 2005 World Aquatics Championships in Montreal, Quebec, Vanderkaay won a gold medal in the 4×200-meter freestyle relay.
 Along with Phelps, Lochte, and Keller, their time of 7:06.58 was an American record.

 At the 2007 World Aquatics Championships in Melbourne, Australia, Vanderkaay again swam in the relay with Lochte, Phelps, Keller.
 They set a world record in the 4×200-meter freestyle relay with a time of 7:03.24.

 In the summer of 2007, Vanderkaay posted a career performance at U.S. Nationals, beating Michael Phelps for first place in the 400-meter freestyle.
 He also teamed up with Phelps, Davis Tarwater, Scott Spann, and Chris DeJong to win two more golds, one in the 4×100-meter freestyle relay and another in the 4×100-meter medley relay.

 On December 20, 2010, Vanderkaay announced that he would be leaving Ann Arbor and Club Wolverine, where he had trained for over eight years, to move to Gainesville, Florida and train with the Gator Swim Club.
 The Gator Swim Club is affiliated with the University of Florida and is coached by Gregg Troy, the head coach of the 2012 U.S. Olympic men's team, and is home to several elite swimmers including Ryan Lochte, Conor Dwyer and Elizabeth Beisel.

 Honors

 As a Senior, Vanderkay received the University of Michigan's Eric Namesnik Memorial Award, and Frank Barnard Award, and was a co-Big Ten Swimmer of the Year.
 He was more recently admitted as a member of the University of Michigan Hall of Honor in 2023.

 Peter has worked for Signature Associates, a real estate firm in the greater Detroit area, where he specialized in tenant representation, and owner sales and leasing.
 He had former experience working as a real estate consultant in the Detroit area.
+In December 2026 Vanderkay will be inducted into the Michigan Sports Hall of Fame.